Liv Lundberg

 According to the updated renewable energy directive, which was recently published, all EU member states are obliged by 2030 to either achieve a 14.5% reduction in greenhouse gas intensity in the transport sector or that energy use in the transport sector consists of at least 29% renewable sources.
 In addition, there is also a specific goal that advanced biofuels and renewable fuels of non-biological origin (for example, renewable hydrogen) should constitute at least 1% of the energy in 2025 and 5.5% in 2030.

-On October 12th 2023, the Swedish government decided to put forward a bill to lower the reduction mandate to 6% starting in January 2024, which was approved by the Swedish parliament on November 30th.
-That level will then apply for the rest of the political term (which ends in 2026).
-The hope is that lowering the reduction mandate will lead to lower fuel prices, especially for diesel.
-However, it also means that CO2 emissions from the Swedish transport sector will increase with 4.8–8.7 million tonnes per year, according to the government's own calculations and the proposal has received criticism from several reference bodies
+On November 30, 2023, the parliament voted to lower the reduction obligation to 6% starting in 2024.
+The purpose of the reduction was to lower fuel prices, especially for diesel.
+However, this also means an increase in emissions of 4.8–8.7 million tons of carbon dioxide per year, according to the government’s own calculations, and the proposal has received criticism from several reference bodies.

 The reduction mandate affects the price of petrol and diesel because the biofuels that are mixed in to reduce emissions are more expensive than fossil fuels.
 In our research, we have looked at the relationship between petrol and diesel prices and biofuel consumption in all EU countries between 2009 and 2021.
 There we see that the world market price of oil has had a much stronger impact on petrol and diesel price fluctuations than the mixing of biofuels.